sripberger/nani/README.md

 cause's message will be chained to the end of the wrapping error's message, making it easy for a human programmer to get the full story at a glance.

-`nani` provides the `NaniError` class for this purpose, among other features:
+Nani provides the `NaniError` class for this purpose, among other features:

 ```js
 const { NaniError } = require('nani');